thosgood/this-weeks-finds/markdown/51-100/week055.md

 fun thing for people to read who are interested in quantum gravity, but are not necessarily specialists:

-1\) Gary Au, The quest for quantum gravity, available as gr/qc-9506001.
+1) Gary Au, The quest for quantum gravity, available as gr/qc-9506001.

 This consists mainly of interviews with Chris Isham, Abhay Ashtekar and Edward Witten.
-What\'s nice is that the interviews are conducted by someone who knows physics.
-The questions and answers are technical enough to convey some of the real substance of the subject, while still (I hope) non- technical enough so that you don\'t have to be an expert to get a lot out of them.
-Isham talks mainly about the \"problem of time\" in quantum gravity, Ashtekar talks mainly about the loop representation of quantum gravity, and Witten talks about string theory.
+What's nice is that the interviews are conducted by someone who knows physics.
+The questions and answers are technical enough to convey some of the real substance of the subject, while still (I hope) non- technical enough so that you don't have to be an expert to get a lot out of them.
+Isham talks mainly about the "problem of time" in quantum gravity, Ashtekar talks mainly about the loop representation of quantum gravity, and Witten talks about string theory.

 Anyway, Ashtekar and a bunch of other good people were at this Warsaw conference, which is why I went.
 The main topics of conversation were spin networks and their use in studying the area and volume operators in quantum gravity.
-As I explained earlier in \"[week43](week43.html)\", one may very roughly think of a spin network as a graph whose edges are labelled with \"spins\" 0,1/2,1,3/2, and so on, and who vertices are labelled with certain gadgets called \"intertwining operators\" (which in the simplest case are just the Clebsch-Gordon coefficients you learn about when studying angular momentum in quantum mechanics).
-Penrose introduced these as abstract graphs (see \"[week22](week22.html)\" and
-\"[week41](week41.html)\"), as a kind of substitute for thinking of space as a manifold, but more recently Rovelli and Smolin started thinking of them as graphs embedded into 3d space, and saw that these were a really natural way to describe states of quantum gravity: even
+As I explained earlier in "[week43](week43.html)", one may very roughly think of a spin network as a graph whose edges are labelled with "spins" 0,1/2,1,3/2, and so on, and who vertices are labelled with certain gadgets called "intertwining operators" (which in the simplest case are just the Clebsch-Gordon coefficients you learn about when studying angular momentum in quantum mechanics).
+Penrose introduced these as abstract graphs (see "[week22](week22.html)" and "[week41](week41.html)"), as a kind of substitute for thinking of space as a manifold, but more recently Rovelli and Smolin started thinking of them as graphs embedded into 3d space, and saw that these were a really natural way to describe states of quantum gravity: even